-The Refinitiv Direct Owner and the Continuing LLC Owners may require us to issue additional shares of our Class A common stock.
+The Refinitiv Direct Owner and Continuing LLC Owners may require us to issue additional shares of our Class A common stock.

-As of January 31, 2020, we have an aggregate of 931,056,956 shares of Class A common stock authorized but unissued, including 154,244,233 shares of Class A common stock issuable upon the redemption or exchange of LLC Interests that are held by the Continuing LLC Owners or the exchange of shares of Class B common stock that are held by the Refinitiv Direct Owner and any other future holders of Class B common stock.
-Subject to certain restrictions set forth in the TWM LLC Agreement, the Continuing LLC Owners are entitled to have their LLC Interests redeemed for newly issued shares of our Class A common stock or Class B common stock, in each case, on a one-for-one basis (in which case such holders' shares of Class C common stock or Class B common stock, as the case may be, will be cancelled on a one-for-one basis upon any such issuance).
-Shares of our Class B common stock (in which case such holders' shares of Class B common stock will be cancelled on a one-for-one basis upon any such issuance).
+As of January 31, 2021, we have an aggregate of 898,325,057 shares of Class A common stock authorized but unissued, including approximately 127,472,125 shares of Class A common stock issuable upon the redemption or exchange of LLC Interests that are held by the Continuing LLC Owners or the exchange of shares of Class B common stock that are held by the Refinitiv Direct Owner and any other future holders of Class B common stock.
+Subject to certain restrictions set forth in the TWM LLC Agreement, Continuing LLC Owners are entitled to have their LLC Interests redeemed for newly issued shares of our Class A common stock or Class B common stock, in each case, on a one-for-one basis (in which case such holders' shares of Class B common stock or Class B common stock may also be exchanged at any time, at the option of the holder, for newly issued shares of Class A common stock (in which case such holders' shares of Class B common stock will be cancelled on a one-for-one basis upon any such issuance).

 We cannot predict the size of future issuances of our Class A common stock or the effect, if any, that future issuances and sales of shares of our Class A common stock may have on the market price of our Class A common stock.
-Sales or distributions of substantial amounts of our Class A common stock, including shares issued in connection with an acquisition, or the perception that such sales or distributions could occur, may cause the market price of our Class A common stock to decline
+Sales or distributions of substantial amounts of our Class A common stock, including shares issued in connection with an acquisition, or the perception that such sales or distributions could occur, may cause the market price of our Class A common stock to decline.